dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 ### Core dump generation
-Most commonly when analyzing possible memory leaks, we need access to as much of the apps memory as possible.
-We can then analyze the memory contents and relationships between objects to create theories on why memory is not being freed.
-A very common diagnostics data source is a memory dump (Win) and the equivalent core dump (on Linux).
-In order to generate a core dump of a .net core application, we can use the dotnet-dump tool (please see 'Installing the diagnostics tools' section).
-Using the previous webapi run, run the following command to generate a core dump:
+Let's step back a bit and revisit the high memory scenario earlier in the tutorial.
+In that scenario, memory grew high and stayed high allowing us the opportunity to run the dotnet-dump command without restriction.
+However, in our current scenario we have a short memory spike that only lasts about 5 seconds per spike.
+This makes it difficult to get setup to run the dotnet-dump tool manually.
+What we would preferably like is a tool that could monitor the dotnet core counters and automatically create a core dump once a threshold has been breached.
+This is a perfect opportunity to start exploring how we can write our own diagnostics tools to cater to our diagnostics needs.

+command to generate a core dump:

 > ```bash
 > sudo ./dotnet-dump collect -p 4807